alamiotk/Hotel_baza_danych/README.md

-# Hotel_baza_danych
+#Hotel_baza_danych

-Najpierw przeczytać index.php
+Read index.php first

-Plik "sk" to baza danych napisana w MySQL
+The "sk" file is a database written in MySQL